 Oh yeah.
 Feel free to explore the entire range of seating options in the Plaza Theatre, including the balcony.
 We suggest you sit in different seats for each feature presentation so you can check out the wide range of perspectives the Plaza offers.
 The screen is huge, so you’ll get quite a view wherever you sit.
 Experiment.

 It’s 44 feet wide!
 It’s also mounted on an armature so we can store it, intact, in the Plaza’s huge fly loft.

 Because 11 days and 80 titles seems like a lot of time and space to play all our favorite films – it’s not.
 We think we’ve done a pretty good job of programming a diverse list of important and classic films, but there’s still plenty of great titles for next year (and the year after, and the year after…).

 Some did, some didn’t, some we’re not sure about.
 A complete list of all the films that played at the Plaza doesn’t exist.
-The Plaza opened as a first-run movie palace in 1930 and closed in the mid-’70s.
-“The Exorcist” was the last first-run commercial film to play there, so anything released after that couldn’t have been seen there — until now.
+The Plaza opened as a first-run movie palace in 1930 and closed in the ’70s.
+“The Exorcist” was one of the last first-run commercial movies to play there, so few titles released after that would have been seen there — until now.